Wuling Bingo Plus

-The Wuling Binguo SUV (Chinese: 五菱缤果SUV), commonly mentioned in English sources as the Wuling Bingo SUV, previously the Wuling Binguo Plus, is a battery electric subcompact crossover SUV manufactured by SAIC-GM-Wuling (SGMW) since 2024 under the Wuling brand.
-Originally launched online as the Binguo Plus, the vehicle was unveiled during 2024 Auto China in April 2024 as the Binguo SUV.
+The Wuling Binguo Plus (Chinese: 五菱缤果PLUS), commonly mentioned in English sources as the Wuling Bingo Plus, previously the Wuling Binguo SUV, is a battery electric subcompact SUV manufactured by SAIC-GM-Wuling (SGMW) since 2024 under the Wuling brand.
+Originally launched online as the Binguo Plus, the vehicle was unveiled during 2024 Auto China in April 2024 as the Binguo SUV, to return to the original name as the Binguo Plus in 2025.

 Overview

-The Binguo SUV went on sale in China on 6 March 2024 with two variants.
-The exterior design of the Binguo SUV cues from the Binguo hatchback, but less rounded.
-The interior of the Binguo SUV features two LCD screens that are separated opposed to being merged.
+The Binguo Plus went on sale in China on 6 March 2024 with two variants.
+The exterior design of the Binguo Plus cues from the Binguo hatchback, but less rounded.
+The interior of the Binguo Plus features two LCD screens that are separated opposed to being merged.
 The interior adopts a 360-degree skin-friendly soft package design with seats made from faux suede.

-The Binguo SUV is claimed to have the longest wheelbase in its class at 2610 mm and provides a 912 mm long second-row seat spacing and a knee-to-knee distance of 89mm.
-The boot space stands at 1,450 L with rear seats are folded down.
+The Binguo Plus is claimed to have the longest wheelbase in its class at 2610 mm and provides a 912 mm long second-row seat spacing and a knee-to-knee distance of 89mm.
+The boot space stands at 1450 L with rear seats are folded down.
 Inside, there are up to 23 user-friendly storage spaces.